philnguyen/soft-contract/README.md

   * `/home/aec/soft-contract/benchmark-verification`: benchmarks categorized into safe and unsafe programs
   * `/home/aec/try-scv-racket`: the webserver for interactive testing

-4. To run the benchmarks
+4. To run the benchmarks, open the terminal:

         cd /home/aec/soft-contract/benchmark-verfication
         raco test main.rkt